hienle2020/jquery-characters-caculator/README.md

 ```

 # Features
-A plugin to show limits the number of characters in the textbox and displays how many characters are left to be entered while typing.
+A plugin to show the number while typing or paste.
 <ul>
   <li>Count spaces as character or not</li>
   <li>Limit character</li>